ignacya/FlySearch/README.md

 ### Hardware

 We recommend using a machine with at least 32GB of RAM and a modern CPU (e.g. AMD Ryzen 7 5800X3D or Intel i7 13700K).
 A ray-tracing capable GPU is required to run the Unreal Engine 5 (UE5) binaries.
 We've tested the benchmark on NVIDIA RTX 4060 and 4080 GPUs, as well NVIDIA A100.
 Vulkan drivers need to be installed for the GPU to work with UE5.
+Make sure you have at least 60GB free storage space (preferable SSD or RAM-cached HDD).

 ### Operating system